techtown-training/microservices-bootcamp/exercise/aws/fargate/statelessWebApp.md

 bash ~/docker.login
 ~~~

+Once logged in we have authorization to push the image to ECR:

 ~~~shell
 docker push ${AWS_ACCOUNT_ID}.dkr.ecr.${AWS_REGION}.amazonaws.com/${LAB_NUMBER}-repo/stateless:fargate
 ~~~

+## Create the ECS Task

 ~~~shell
 cd ~/microservices-bootcamp/exercise/aws/source/fargate/stateless/
 ~~~

+See what task are currently defined for your Lab instance, there should be none:

 ~~~shell
 aws ecs list-task-definitions | grep ${LAB_NUMBER}
 ~~~

+Copy the task template to a location we can work with:

 ~~~shell
 cp template-fargate-stateless-task.json fargate-stateless-task.json